setembrinolusa/camunda8/README.md

 2. **Setting up the Cluster vars**

-    Change the values as per your Camunda 8 Cluster
+    Change the values as per your Camunda 8 Cluster inside the docker-compose-yml file
 ```python
     ZEEBE_ADDRESS:
     ZEEBE_CLIENT_ID: